levkk/rwf/docs/docs/index.md

 cargo run
 ```

-Once the server is running, your web application will be available on [http://localhost:8000](http://localhost:8000).
+Once the server is running, your web application will be available at [http://localhost:8000](http://localhost:8000).
 The full code for this is available on [GitHub](https://github.com/levkk/rwf/tree/main/examples/quick-start).

 ## Learn more